slott56/navtools/docs/_build/html/_sources/navigation.rst.txt

     d &= \sqrt{x^2 + y^2}

 We *could* fine-tune this with :math:`R_y` and :math:`R_x` radius of curvature values.
-We don't need answers closer than 10%, so we skip this.
+We don't need answers closer than 10%, so we skip this in the implementation.

+The implementation does not compute the :math:`R_y`  flattening effect on the north-south component of a distance;
+nor does it compute the :math:`R_x` flattening effect on east-west component of a distance.

 ..  math::